 Brave New World by Aldous Huxley

-I think this can be attributed to the effortlessness in which the book frames human interpersonal relations in the context of a purely rational value system.
+I think this can be attributed to the effortlessness in which the book frames human interpersonal relations in the larger context of a purely rational value system.

 Chaos, Creativity, and Cosmic Consciousness by Rupert Sheldrake, Terence McKenna, Ralph Abraham